EOsubor/PCA---World-Uni-Rankings/README.md

 # PCA---World-Uni-Rankings
-Unsupervised Machine Learning to classify universities into top 10, 100 and 1000 bands.
+Unsupervised Machine Learning using python to classify universities into top 10, 100 and 1000 bands.